severvam/wp-app/README.md

 ./gradlew bootRun
 ```

-2. Build and run jar
+2. Build and run jar:

 ```shell script
 ./gradlew clean build && java -jar build/libs/worldpay-app-20.2.0.jar
 ```

 Application is REST service, so no explicit frontend is created.
-For tests or available endpoint review you can use swagger-ui with contract description.
+For tests or available endpoint review you can use swagger-ui with contract description.\
 Swagger address: `http://localhost:3000/swagger-ui.html`

 ### Technologies and frameworks